eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Proof Types Supported

-The current version of the library supports JWT proofs and Key Attestations.
+The current version of the library supports JWT proofs that contain KeyAttestationJWTs and Attestation proofs.

+> [!IMPORTANT]
+>
+> Per ETSI TS 119 472-3 V1.1.1, Credential Requests may contain a single proof.
+>
+> The KeyAttestationJWT used in a JWT proof, or as an Attestation proof, must be a valid Key Attestation per ARF's Technical Specification 3.

 ### Demonstrating Proof of Possession (DPoP)